-The 40s can be an exciting and often exhausting stage in life with many milestones at work, and your body too understands this and responds with many physiological changes.
-Slight declines in strength and energy levels, graying hair, changes in skin quality, balding, hormonal changes, and variations in eyesight and hearing are all part of the deal.
+The 40s can be an exciting and often exhausting stage in life with many milestones at work.
+Your body too understands this and responds with many physiological changes.
+Slight declines in strength and energy levels, variations in eyesight, graying hair are all part of the deal.
 Metabolic shifts or other stress factors in life can lead to some psychological changes too.

 The 40s are an important phase in your life, as you transition from young adulthood to middle age.
 It can be an exciting and often exhausting stage in life with many milestones at work, in family life, and even in the general scheme of things.
 The body too understands the crossroad and responds with many physiological changes.

 The physical and psychological changes people experience in their 40s are often related to lifestyle, genetic, and epigenetic factors.
 Some of these may affect your quality of life or even have long-term health implications.
 This is why reflecting on your lifestyle and wellness and making the necessary adjustments are vital at this juncture.
 There are a number of pitfalls to watch out for.

 Blood pressure, cholesterol, and triglycerides are important indicators of heart health and by the 40s a certain degree of overall degeneration takes a toll on these parameters.
 They also tend to destabilize because of weight issues and the middle-age spread.
 Studies show a direct connection between blood pressure and vascular as well as overall mortality in middle age and old age.1 2 Get your blood pressure checked each month and ask your doctor for regular lipid profile evaluations.
 Cut down on salt and fatty food.
 If you haven’t yet started exercising, now is the time to begin!
 Stick to a routine with a good bit of cardio workouts to keep your heart fit.